 Get Better Sound from Your PC with a Dedicated Soundcard

-Edited by Batkingnz, Anonymous, Lynn, Eng and 2 others
+Edited by Batkingnz, Lynn, Eng, wezi chiweta and 1 other

 In times past, before the PC had become a mainstream fixture in most of our homes and offices, every computer needed a sound card if you wanted to get any sound from your PC that went beyond high pitched beeps and blips.
 But today, a sound card is not often something that's even considered when buying, building or upgrading a PC.
 Motherboards in modern PCs have sound hardware built into them and many even have high definition multi-channel output as well.
 These on-board chips can produce decent enough sound for basic use, but if you want high quality sound in gaming, movies and music playback while also getting the most from a decent set of speakers or headphones, installing a dedicated sound card in your PC is the only way to do it.
 Read on below to find out why.